 How do we meet them at all of the points of connection that they have?

 Answer: In messaging, nothing is more important than frequency.
 That said, you must communicate with them on their frequency.
 Text messaging, email, voicemail, Twitter, and Facebook have many different frequencies, but thanks to account sync (a feature offered on smartphones), you can be assured that important messages get to them.

 Here’s a strategy: Create a text message group with key individuals of your team.
 Once you’ve created the group, use it to provide leadership to your team with specific communications.
 This will allow you to connect, lead and drive performance.

 How do we lead them and not become distracted by the technology that we think is distracting them?

-Our message must be focused, targeted, timely, and action oriented or the message itself could get distracted, resulting in less than favorable outcomes.
+Our message must be focused, targeted, timely, and action-oriented, or the message itself could get distracted, resulting in less than favorable outcomes.
 Technology begs us to play with it.
-As leaders this is a trap door so be sure to remain focused with your message and then move on.
+As leaders, this is a trap door so be sure to remain focused on your message and then move on.

-Understanding digital natives is critical, communicating to them is vital, and understanding how they think is the key to leading them.
+Understanding digital natives are critical; communicating with them is vital, and understanding how they think is the key to leading them.

 How Can Leaders Work With Digital Natives?